-- 2. In the Operations list, highlight Switch Setup. - 3.
-Click OK.

-CMS Supervisor displays the Switch Setup window.

-CMS Supervisor displays a secondary window listing all ACDs and their associated settings.
+- 1. From the Controller window, select Tools > System Setup. - CMS Supervisor displays the System Setup window. - 2.
+In the Operations list, highlight Switch Setup. - 3.
+Click OK. - CMS Supervisor displays the Switch Setup window. - 4.
+From the menu bar, select Actions > List all. - CMS Supervisor displays a secondary window listing all ACDs and their associated settings.